agilepro/software-craftsmanship/docs/Design/abstraction-and-encapsulation.md

 ## Summary

 What I say to motivate these things:  if you have a constant that is only used by one class, put it inside the class, and make it private.
-If you have methods that you don’t think are needed, make them private.
-Don’t go and define public setter and accessor methods for all the internal member unless you know they will be needed.
+If you have methods that you don't think are needed, make them private.
+Don't go and define public setter and accessor methods for all the internal member unless you know they will be needed.
 Expose only the accessor methods that you are sure there is a need for.

 If the object is persisted, then try to hid that persistence mechanism internally as much as possible